huggingface/transformers/docs/source/en/model_doc/vitpose.md

 ## Usage Tips

-- To enable MoE(Mixture or Expert) function in backbone, user have to give appropriate input indices into the backbone model.
+- To enable MoE (Mixture of Experts) function in the backbone, the user has to give appropriate input indices to the backbone model.
   However, it is not used in default parameters.
 - The current model utilizes a 2-step inference pipeline.
 The first step involves placing a bounding box around the region corresponding to the person.
   After that, the second step uses ViTPose to predict the keypoints.